intlabs-io/forward-auth/etc/README.md

 Then run init.sh to generate base.json.

+**The base.json.tmpl template file controls access to the forward-auth API and SHOULD NOT be edited.**

+The access control checks for your application belongs in access.json.
+There is a "blank" access.json that can be used to begin with.
+Verify that your deployment of forward-auth works with it before editing it to add your own access control rules.

 Copy base.json and the blank access.json to the etc/forward-auth directory you configured in your Kustomize manifest.